-“It is fantastic to see how dance can open up worlds, bring people together and give them a different means of communication that was often unknown to them previously.”
+“It makes me very happy as a maker and as a human being when I succeed in letting dancers and the audience experience a new connection.
+That connection often lies on the human level.
+It is fantastic to see how dance can open up worlds, bring people together and give them a different means of communication that previously was unknown to them,” says Adriaan Luteijn.

 Luteijn feels it’s important to build bridges.
 And in his view of things, dance is a superb, non-verbal way of doing that.
 Luteijns homebase is the Dutch ballet company Introdans, which has a long standing history of connecting people through dance.
 Be it with performances of renown modern ballet repertoire (of Sidi Larbi Cherkaoui, Lucinda Childs, Jiri Kylian etc.) or in interaction with 1000’s participants from 4-104 years in communities or schools.
 The company is famous for its high quality performances danced and choreographed by a true inclusive tableau.

 “What I have learned from choreographer Adriaan Luteijn is that inclusion does not mean to bring everybody in, but to exclude nobody.
 So think the other way around.
 In the pieces I have danced in, I needed my fellow dancers but they needed me too.
 That gives me not only a feeling of equality, but also being of value and really participate.”
 Eva Eikhout (dancer in Pro Forma 1 and 2)

 Over the years Adriaan Luteijn has created various works for Introdans, with an immense variety of people.
 Such as (recently) Pink Panther Party, Iungo: Nest, Pro Forma 1 en 2, Circular, Scalabor bruist verder, HubClub’23.